Wisconsin Prep Football Poll

 |18

-Others receiving votes: Notre Dame 16.
-Freedom 7.
-Catholic Memorial 6.
-Stratford 5.
-Two Rivers 5.
-Grafton 4.
-Lake Mills 4.
-New Berlin West 4.
-Brookfield Academy 1.
-West Salem 1.
+Others receiving votes: Catholic Memorial 10.
+Notre Dame 10.
+Berlin 7.
+Prescott 5.
+Northwestern 3.
+New Berlin West 3.
+Rhinelander 2.
 Westby 1.
-Northwestern 1.
-Racine St. Catherine’s 1.
+Grafton 1.
+Lake Mills 1.

 |Small Division